 The Bottom Line:

 Stoke your fire and cook up those meeting red herrings so that the smell doesn’t distract everyone from making real progress.
-You need to innovate the daily grid to solve these annoying meeting habits and make decisions FASTER!
+You need to innovate the daily grind to solve these annoying meeting habits and make decisions FASTER!